 4. Summit La Malinche Volcano

-5. Coatepec & Xico (Pueblo Mágicos)
+5. Coatepec & Xico (Pueblo Mรกgicos)

-Head over to the hills of Veracruz state and enjoy some of Mexico’s best coffee.
-In the small town of Coatepec you can learn more about the region: coffee production process and sample delicious Lattes and Americanos all around town.
+Head over to the hills of Veracruz state and enjoy some of Mexicoโs best coffee.
+In the small town of Coatepec, you can learn more about the region: coffee production process and sample delicious Lattes and Americanos all around town.

-After, driver over to the neighboring village of Xico and sample, in our humble opinion, the best mole in all of Mexico.
+After your visit, drive to the neighboring village of Xico and sample, in our humble opinion, the best mole in all of Mexico.
 Several shops also sell mole in bulk to take back with you!

-6. El Tajín Ruins
+6. El Tajรญn Ruins

 5. Southern Mexico Road Trip Itinerary